simonesilvestroni/m2m-website/_posts/2022-03-12-note-about-new-indie-music.md

 ---
+title: 'Note about new indie music'
 date: '2022-03-12'
+type: note
+categories:
+  - 'Music release'
 description: 'A new beautiful song by my friend Rachel Goodman, who sang on two songs in my last concept album.'
-excerpt: 'A new beautiful song by my friend Rachel Goodman, who sang in my latest album, on <em>Skinny Kid</em> and <em>The Logic</em>.'
+excerpt: 'A new beautiful song by my friend Rachel Goodman, who sang on two songs in my last concept album.'
-tags:
-  - 'new music'
 ---
 {% include pattern-spotify.html id="25yB97UEJDFdrMTVuIP5ym" height="80" %}